Pylons/pyramid/docs/narr/viewconfig.rst

 ``prevent_http_cache`` configuration value setting to a true value.
 For more information, see :ref:`preventing_http_caching`.

+Note that setting ``prevent_http_cache`` will have no effect on caching headers that your application code itself sets.
+It will only prevent caching headers that would have been set by the Pyramid HTTP caching machinery invoked as the result of the ``http_cache`` argument to view configuration.

 .. index::
    pair: matching views; printing
    single: paster pviews